mkunkel/jira-cli/README.md

    - Multi-line text input (opens default editor)

 4. **Components**
-   - Multi-select from predefined components
+   - Multi-select from components defined in your Jira project
+   - Automatically fetched from Jira API
+   - Falls back to default list if API call fails
    - Arrow key navigation with spacebar to select

 5. **Priority** (default: Medium)